springernature/frontend-playbook/practices/managing-node-projects.md

     When `npm install`ing a package _which depends on_ `foo`, `npm` will warn and error.
     * Some deployment environments also respect it.
     * It makes compatibility requirements explicit to developers working on your application.
-1. Using an `.nvmrc` file:
+2. Using an `.nvmrc` file:
     * An `.nvmrc` file is a configuration file for `nvm` ([Node Version Manager](https://github.com/creationix/nvm)).
-    `nvm` enables you to use different versions of node for different projects, on a per-directory basis.
+    `nvm` enables you to use different versions of node for different projects.
     Your project should include an [`.nvmrc` file](https://github.com/creationix/nvm#nvmrc) in the root directory of the project to specify which version(s) of node are compatible.
     You can then run `nvm use` to use the right version of node.
 Additionally [Travis respects `.nvmrc` files](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#specifying-nodejs-versions-using-nvmrc), so using one will simplify your Travis configuration.